 Note: If an email pattern contains references to client data from your database, make sure the necessary fields have values in the database.
 If these data are required to be gathered by an agent during a call, make sure the fields are marked as Obligatory to be filled in.
 For more information about configuring scripts and datasheets, see Customizing Datasheets and Scripts.

 Once your emails are sent, you can easily search and filter emails based on their performance (similarly to the Records list pane).
 On this interface, you can see your emails’ status.
 Additionally, if your email failed to send (“Sending failed” status), you can learn what error description is attached to the email.

 2.1 To access the Email log

-- Select a project from the project list, then select Database > Email log.
+- Select a project from the project list, then select Logs and Statistics > Email log.

 - Set the criteria to filter for emails, then press Search.
 If you want all of your emails listed, press SearchSearchSearch without configuring the filters sections.

 - In the Results pane, you will see your emails listed.
 By using your scroll bar at the bottom, you can see further information on your email events such as Disposition or Status.

 - You can export your results in txt or csv format by clicking on Export.

 You’ve just learned how to send emails based on the outcome of your calls in VCC Live.

 Can’t find what you need?
 Use the comment section below to connect with others, get answers from our experts, or share your ideas with us.